 Homemade Tamarind iced tea is the drink to quench your thirst this summer.
 The hardest part of the recipe is to figure out a place where to buy those brown, beans look alike, fruits.
 Then it’s basically soaking them and squeezing the pulp out to make this fantastic iced tea.
-Tamarindo has a particular sour taste, just like lemon or lime.
-And just like them, tamarind needs some sugar to balanced its acidity resulting into this famous ‘sweet and sour’ dynamic duo we all love.
+Tamarindo has a particularly sour taste, just like lemon or lime.
+And just like them, tamarind needs some sugar to balance its acidity resulting in this famous ‘sweet and sour’ dynamic duo we all love.

 Where is Tamarind from?

-The tree grows around the world actually, although it comes from Africa, today it grows everywhere from Asia to South America and its fruit is fairly popular in those continent as well.
-In Mexico, they call this drink agua de Tamarindo, in Thailand; Nam Ma Kham Wan, in Ghana; Poha Beer, etc. Although, in Europe and North America, tamarind juice or iced tea is not so popular yet but totally should.
+The tree grows around the world actually, although it comes from Africa, today it grows everywhere from Asia to South America and its fruit is fairly popular in those continents as well.
+In Mexico, they call this drink agua de Tamarindo, in Thailand; Nam Ma Kham Wan, in Ghana; Poha Beer, etc. Although, in Europe and North America, tamarind juice or iced tea is not so popular yet but totally should be.

 Tons of health benefits

-Tamarind is filled with vitamins, minerals and is a great helper for general stomach problems, cardiac issues, vision issues, skin issues, weight loss and much more.
+Tamarind is filled with vitamins and minerals and is a great helper for general stomach problems, cardiac issues, vision issues, skin issues, weight loss and much more.
 It’s even taken by some pregnant women to prevent morning sickness.
-If you want to learn all about it’s health benefits check this site here.
+If you want to learn all about its health benefits check this site here.

 Once you have the tamarind pulp, simply mix it up with water and sugar and you’ve got yourself a fantastic thirst-quenching Tamarind iced tea!
-For this particular iced tea, I’ve chose Stevia (all natural zero calorie alternative to sugar) as sweetener but it could be simple sirup, sugar or honey with an extra few limes/lemon slices for decoration, coriander leaves (cilantro) for a creative touch and loads of ice cubes to guaranty a brain freeze.
-With this drink, you’ll get through those hot summer days without problem.
+For this particular iced tea, I’ve chosen Stevia (a natural zero-calorie alternative to sugar) as a sweetener but it could be simple syrup, sugar or honey with an extra few limes/lemon slices for decoration, coriander leaves (cilantro) for a creative touch and loads of ice cubes to guaranty a brain freeze.
+With this drink, you’ll get through those hot summer days without a problem.

-Perfect for a pool party, BBQ party, new ‘avant-garde’ lemonade stand for the kids or any summer events.
+Perfect for a pool party, BBQ party, new ‘avant-garde’ lemonade stand for the kids or any summer event.
 These FoodOlic recipes would match perfectly with Tamarind Iced tea: